Latiang or “Egg Net” is an authentic Thai dish, originally only served to royalty.

 Chef Pitipong uses copper cookware in the kitchen whenever possible because it can help prevent food from discoloring and can also preserve the nutrients in ingredients.

-Copper cookware, however, can cost thousands of dollars and is extremely heavy.
+Copper cookware, however, can cost thousands of dollars and are extremely heavy.
 Serious cooks generally have an assortment of pans made of different metals, each designated for a specific purpose.
-Frequently, the copper pots are greatly valued by the cook, shined and displayed as prized possessions.
+Frequently, the copper pots are greatly valued by the cook, and are commonly shined and displayed as prized possessions.